 Madison is home to several full service bike shops, several right along the Lake Monona Loop.
 If you’re in need of a bike repair, bike rental, or biking gear or apparel, you can find it in Madison.

-Machinery Row is located at 601 Williamson Street, sells bikes, cycling apparel and accessories, and bike components.
-Bike service, bike rentals, and bike trade-in are available.
-Hours are Monday-Friday, 10am-7pm, Saturday, 10am-6pm, and Sunday, 10am-5pm.
+Machinery Row is located at 601 Williamson Street, sells bikes, cycling apparel and accessories, and bike components.ย Bike service, bike rentals, and bike trade-in are available.
+Hours are as follows:

 Slow Roll Cycles is located at 4118 Monona Drive on the east side of Lake Monona.
 Slow Roll sells bikes, gear, and apparel.
 Be sure to stop in for a look along your ride!